 “Go, eat your bread with joy, and drink your wine with a merry heart; for God has already accepted your works.”
 (Ecclesiastes 9:7)

 Happiness is a choice but it can surprisingly be hard to achieve if we project ourselves not according to our standards but by what others expect of us.

-Listen to music or audiobooks, go for a walk, adopting a pet, and be more grateful are habits we can easily develop.
-But long term solution to happiness can also involve being more forgiving, letting go of past mistakes, and time for self-reflection.
+Listening to music or audiobooks, going for a walk, adopting a pet, and being more grateful are habits we can easily develop.
+But long-term solutions to happiness can also involve being more forgiving, letting go of past mistakes, and having time for self-reflection.